 Like I said earlier, this house is one never ending project!
 Which is both simultaneously exciting and exhausting.
 We are in the process of overhauling our backyard and adding a backhouse with a one bedroom apartment upstairs, an outdoor kitchen, bath and parking downstairs as well as a pool and redoing all the landscaping.

 I am documenting the backyard progress on my Instagram stories so you can follow along in real time!
-I will come back and update this post once I have more progress to show!

 Are you planning a big house project?
 I want to hear about it!